zenozeng/npmm/README.md

 # npmm

-Install npm packages using mirrrors with package-lock.json resolve to registry.npmjs.org
+Install npm packages using mirrrors with package-lock.json resolved to registry.npmjs.org

 ## Install